syoupheng/my-discord-react-ui/README.md

 ## Start the React application

-In order to launch the frontend application use the `npm run dev` command.
+In order to launch the frontend application use the `npm run dev` command !
 Have fun 😊 !